Have you ever had a no spend weekend?

 If you’re usually a very busy person, giving yourself permission to stay in bed can be one of the nicest and thriftiest forms of self care.

 Try a free app like Duolingo.

 It’s fun to have a dream trip planned, even if you can’t afford it right now.
 It might even motivate you to start that side hustle and save up for it!

 17. Do a free yoga video on YouTube

 My favourite channel is Yoga With Adriene.
-You don’t need a yoga mat or special clothes – just dive in!
+Her videos are very accessible for beginners.
+You don’t need a yoga mat or fancy yoga clothes – just dive in!

 18. Call someone for a chat

 I bet you have a relative or friend who would love to hear from you.

 I wish I knew some magic tricks… this is going on my to do list!
 Everyone has a pack of cards lying around the house, and tricks are such a great way to win over the kids at a family get together or party.